juadiegaitan/GEN242-2016/mydoc/mydoc_syllabus.md

 Students are expected to bring to class a laptop with a functional wireless connection and a recent internet browser version (e.g. Firefox, Chrome or Safari) preinstalled.
 Tablet computers with mobile operating systems are not suitable for running the required software.
-Wireless guest accounts will be provided for non-UCR participants.

 ## Schedule